Transgenders, one of the subjects that we discussed today in the EIB network.

 Oh, gee.

-Don't drive it into some lot, leave it right here out front the restaurant.
+Leave it right here out front the restaurant.

-And I said, I drive nice cars, so the restaurant wants my car up front, so people will think that the clientele inside is upscale aloof and out of touch.
+And I said, I drive nice cars, so the restaurant wants my car up front so people will think that the clientele inside is upscale, aloof, and out of touch.

-And then I go in and I dine, and when I come out, uh I I uh give the uh valet another hundred dollar bill for going and getting the car and bringing it back, and then maybe sometimes, depending on whether the valet's a nice guy, I give him another hundred dollar bill for not stealing the car as a reward.
+And then maybe sometimes, depending on whether the valet's a nice guy, I give him another $100 bill for not stealing the car as a reward.

-People are scrimping and scraping everywhere, and I I think why why is that not considered extremely compassionate and generous.
+And I think, why is that not considered extremely compassionate and generous?

-And they'd ask me to speak upon the things that are really important in life, the things that really define you are things you do for other people, not your work or not any of those old cold hearted things.
+And they'd ask me to speak upon the things that are really important in life, the things that really define you are things you do for other people, not your work or not any of those old cold-hearted things.

-But since I'm a conservative, I guess my technique, my behavior dealing with valets.
+But since I'm a conservative, I guess my technique, my behavior, dealing with valets.

-Let me tell you the root of this.
+See, my dad, let me tell you the root of this.

 I've told you this before.